Explore the default project

 The

-section specifies the name of the WebAssembly module for yourexplore_hello
+canisterssection specifies the name of the WebAssembly module for yourexplore_helloproject isexplore_hello. -

 The

-key specifies that the main program to be compiled is located in the path specified by themain
+canisters.explore_hellokey specifies that the main program to be compiled is located in the path specified by themainsetting, in this case,src/explore_hello/main.moand thetypesetting indicates that this is amotokoprogram. -

 The